“I need help saving money.”

 Tricking yourself to help save money

 If your money is in your bank account, no matter how many spreadsheets you use for your budget or how many times you calculated how much you should be spending, that money will be gone before you can blink.
-It doesn’t help to make a budget and hope you have the willpower to follow through.
+It doesn’t help to make a budget, and I hope you have the willpower to follow through.
 You don’t have the willpower.
 That’s why you need help saving money.

-I have no willpower to save money
+I have no willpower to save money.

 This is not meant to shame anyone.
 I have no willpower for certain things either.
 For example, I am always looking at my phone.
-The news, twitter, what app groups.
+The news, Twitter, what app groups.
 It is very addicting.
-So when I am trying to not look at my phone I don’t keep my phone near me.
+So when I am trying not to look at my phone, I don’t keep my phone near me.
 That would be setting myself up to fail.
 Of course, I will look at my phone.

 It is the same thing with money.
-The money has to be out someplace where you can’t necessarily be bothered to go get just because something caught your eye.
+The money has to be out someplace where you can’t necessarily be bothered to get it just because something caught your eye.
 You have to really need it.
 By the time you finish all the steps to actually get the money, you will have decided that it’s not really worth it.

 If you are trying to eat healthier, you don’t keep unhealthy foods in the house.
 You stock the house with healthy foods and hope that your cravings for unhealthy food won’t survive a trip to the store.
 After all, getting dressed and going somewhere just to get a snack might not be worth it.
-While you are doing those things you make come to your senses and remind yourself of all the reasons you want to eat healthier.
+While you are doing those things, you may come to your senses and remind yourself of all the reasons you want to eat healthier.

 Do It Right Away

 To access that money, I have to initiate a transfer from a different bank.
-Not only does this take a few steps on the computer but it takes a few days for the transfer to go through.
+Not only does this take a few steps on the computer, but it takes a few days for the transfer to go through.
 I am only doing that if I really need the money.
 Of course, there have been many times when I really needed the money.
 So I did transfer the money back into my checking account.
 That’s what the money is for.
 Life happens.

 The Best Way to Start Saving Money

 This is particularly important when you receive a lump sum of money.
-Whether it’s a gift, a bonus, a tax refund, or a stimulus check you have to take the money away from yourself.
+Whether it’s a gift, a bonus, a tax refund, or a stimulus check, you have to take the money away from yourself.
 Lie to yourself about the money.
 It’s not yours.
 You don’t have it.
 Take it immediately and put it in your savings account.

 People try to act in their own self-interest.
-If you have time to stop and think about what you are doing, then you are less likely to act on impulse and act in a way that is good for you in the long run.
+If you have time to stop and think about what you are doing, you are less likely to act on impulse and act in a good way for you in the long run.
 Quick decisions are usually made on impulse rather than logic.

 I call this playing mind games with myself.
-I did this when I got a raise as well, by pretending that I didn’t get a raise for a long while.
+I did this when I got a raise by pretending that I didn’t get a raise for a long while.
 I still lived on my pre-raise salary while putting all the extra in a savings account.